-To make it more interesting, implement the rule that you can't flat out ask about the fact directly.
+To make it more interesting, implement the rule that you can't flat-out ask about the fact directly.
 Guests will have to make casual conversation to figure out who is who; for example, if a fact is "This guest is an opera singer," you might bring up music and see where the conversation leads.

 Message in a Bottle

-This isn't a game, but it's definitely something the couple's friends and family will love doing: Set out a beautiful glass bottle and create a station with pens and slips of paper where guests can write a note to the couple to be opened after the wedding or on their anniversary.
+This isn't a game, but it's definitely something the couple's friends and family will love doing.
+Set out a beautiful glass bottle and create a station with pens and slips of paper where guests can write a note to the couple to be opened after the wedding or on their anniversary.
 This is the kind of thing that would also make for an excellent activity on the big day itself.
 It's a chance for people to express how happy they are for the couple and how much they love them.
-Plus, the beautiful bottle will double as a gorgeous piece of décor.
+Plus, the bottle will double as a gorgeous piece of décor.

 Craft a Couple's Quilt

-Hand out patches of fabric to each guest at the shower, along with fabric paint, beads, and string.
+Hand out patches of fabric to each guest at the shower along with fabric paint, beads, and string.
 Have each party guest create their own patch in honor of the happy couple.
 After the party, collect all of the patches and have them sewn together into a quilt to commemorate the engagement (you can present this to the couple at the wedding).

-For a twist on traditional bingo, create your own bingo cards where all the squares are engagement- and wedding-themed, such as: Mr., Mrs., Love, etc. You can even find premade ones and just print them out for the activity.
+For a twist on traditional bingo, create your own bingo cards where all the squares are engagement- and wedding-themed, such as Mr., Mrs., Love, etc. You can even find pre-made ones and just print them out for the activity.

 Turn the engagement party into a fête fit for Las Vegas!
 One of our favorite engagement party themes is casino night.
 Pull out all the stops and rent casino-style tables, so you can play games like blackjack, craps, and roulette.